brinkmanlab/islandcompare-cli/README.md

 The default host is https://galaxy.pathogenomics.ca/

 You will need an API key to access the service.
-It can be found on the Analysis page at https://islandcompare.pathogenomics.ca/analysis
+It can be found in the instructions on the Analysis page at https://islandcompare.pathogenomics.ca/analysis

 For one off analysis use the `./islandcompare.py upload_run` command.
 For repeated analysis